-As Senior Conservationist with Highstead Foundation, I serve as the Coordinator of the RCP Network, and I help coordinate the Hudson to Housatonic (H2H) RCP.
-I am also on the Steering Committee of the Fairfield County RCP (www.fcrcp.net) and serve as Mentor for the Massachusetts Coastal Pine Barrens Partnership (http://pinebarrenspartnership.org/).
+As Senior Conservationist with Highstead Foundation, I serve as the Coordinator of the RCP Network.
+I serve as the co-coordinator of the Northern Appalachian Trail Landscape Partnership and the co-chair of the Land Protection Working Group of the Hudson to Housatonic (H2H) RCP.
+I am also on the Steering Committee of H2H.

 What has your RCP or organization done that others will be interested in learning?

-The Fairfield County RCP (www.fcrcp.net) recently completed a Strategic Action Plan (2015-2019), a Regional Conservation Policy Map which updated all the protected lands data for the 23 towns, a brochure and poster that explains why working across boundaries is important and now, our coordinator is meeting with every town's Conservation Commission to explore common interests.
-The H2H RCP just formed after completing the two-year landowner outreach and engagement initiative.
+The Hudson to Housatonic RCP (www.h2h.org) recently completed a strategic conservation map, a partner agreement, and project endorsement guidelines.
+H2H RCP completed a two-year landowner outreach and engagement initiative.
 Through that work, we reached over 3000 landowners and encouraged dozens to plant native species that enhanced climate resilient habitats and protected water quality.
 Families also stepped forward to begin the process of putting easements on their land due in part to being inspired by H2H.

 What are you interested in working on with other members of the RCP Network?